 5) Eat as much as you can.

 The great thing about Tex-Mex food in San Antonio is that it is plentiful, very affordable, and located all over the city.
-And if you are looking for some variety, there’s no shortage of Texas Barbecue and other restaurants to keep you happy during your visit.
+And if you are looking for some variety, there’s no shortage of Texas Barbecue and other restaurants to keep you happy during your visit to San Antonio for the weekend.

 Have you seen these posts?